-Topic & Guiding Question Student Objectives Missouri Learning Standards for Science 2016 Lesson 5 Ecosystems & Matter Cycle Why do you have to clean a fish tank but not a pond?
+Topic & Guiding Question Student Objectives Pennsylvania STEELS Standards for Science (2022) Lesson 5 Ecosystems & Matter Cycle Why do you have to clean a fish tank but not a pond?
 Students develop a model of a pond ecosystem and realize that interrelationships exist between decomposers, plants, and animals.
 Students discover that each organism must be in balance for the pond ecosystem to function.
-5.LS2.B.1 Develop a model to describe the movement of matter among plants, animals, decomposers, and the environment.
+3.1.5.B.
+Develop a model to describe the movement of matter among plants, animals, decomposers, and the environment.
 Lesson 6 Protecting Environments How can we protect Earth's environments?
 In this lesson, students learn about what happens in unbalanced ecosystems and how that can lead to an overabundance of algae and harmful algal blooms.
 In the activity, Bloom Busters, students play a game in which they obtain and combine science ideas in order to help a community respond to and prevent harmful algal blooms.
-5.ESS3.C.1 Obtain and combine information about ways individual communities use science ideas to protect the Earth's resources and environment.
+3.3.5.E.
+Obtain and combine information about ways individual communities use science ideas to protect the Earth's resources and environment.
 Lesson 7 Food Webs & Flow of Energy Why did the dinosaurs go extinct?
 Students develop a model of a dinosaur food web.
 Students realize that blocking the sun's energy would have disastrous effects on the organisms that rely on this energy in the food web and cause the extinction of some entire species.
-5.PS3.D.1 Use models to describe that energy stored in food (used for body repair, growth, motion, and to maintain body warmth) was once energy from the sun.
+3.2.5.G.
+Use models to describe that energy in animals' food (used for body repair, growth, motion, and to maintain body warmth) was once energy from the sun.